Bioidentical Estrogen & Progesterone

 Insurance Coverage

-Insurance often covers FDA approved generic medications.
+Insurance often covers FDA-approved medications.
 Insurance does not cover compounded medications.

 Have Questions?
 We’ve Got Answers

-Often benefits will be felt within the first week, but it can take several weeks to months to feel the full effect of hormone replacement.
+Often benefits will be felt within the first week, but it can take several weeks to months to feel the full effect of hormone therapy.

-If HRT is started within 10 years of menopause, the benefits far outweigh the risks for most women.
-Benefits include a lower risk of all cause mortality, heart disease, osteoporosis and bone fractures, and dementia.
-The risks include a slight increase in breast cancer (1 in 1000 women) with synthetic hormones, and no increase to a slight increase (likely < 1 in 1000 women) with bioidentical hormones.
-If HRT is started more than 10 years after menopause, the risk reward ratio is not as clear.
+If HRT is started within 10 years of menopause, the benefits far outweigh the risks in most women.
+Benefits include a lower risk of all-cause mortality, heart disease, osteoporosis, and dementia.
+If HRT is started more than 10 years after menopause, the risk reward ratio is not as clearcut.
+Oral estrogen (which we don’t use) does increase the risk for blood clots, and synthetic progesterone (which we don’t use) does increase the risk for breast cancer.

-Traditional healthcare diagnoses and treats disease, and perimenopause and menopause aren’t considered diseases.
+Our healthcare system focuses on the diagnosis and treatment of disease using pharmaceuticals.
+Perimenopause and menopause aren’t diseases, and the best treatments aren’t pharmaceuticals.
 80% of gynecologists say they are untrained in menopause.
-Managing perimenopause and menopause is not considered important in medical education and training.
-Furthermore, many doctors wrongly believe that the risks of HRT outweigh the benefits for most women.
-The fact is, if HRT is begun within 10 years of menopause, the benefits far outweigh the risks in most women, including a decrease in mortality, heart disease, osteoporosis, and dementia.
+Furthermore, many doctors wrongly believe that the risks of HRT outweigh the benefits because of old studies utilizing synthetic hormones, not bioidentical hormones.
+The fact is, if bioidentical hormone therapy is begun within 10 years of menopause, the benefits far outweigh the risks in most women, including a decrease in mortality, heart disease, osteoporosis, and dementia.

 Yes, we accept blood tests done within 6 months of evaluation and treatment.
 Lab work previously obtained is not required for your initial consultation but may be helpful if it was conducted in the past 3-6 months.
 Labs may be requested prior to initiating hormone replacement therapy and are routinely obtained as part of ongoing monitoring and follow-up.